Merkel's fate in SPD hands as members vote on power pact

 Tobias SCHWARZ, AFP/File

-Schulz said he hoped that "time will heal the wounds" as he stepped down, and announced that Nahles would soon take over.
+Schulz said he hoped that "time will heal the wounds" as he stepped down.

 As the party tries to recover from the damaging turmoil, Kuehnert is pushing on with a passionate campaign to torpedo the GroKo deal.